mouseless/json-concepts/specs/README.md

 }
 ```

-Although it is more or less of a self explanatory example, what this document
-represents will become more and more clear as you go throughout this document.
-For now, we only need you to realise that this file defines concepts to
-validate a schema like the following;
+This definition represents a meta-schema that will validate a schema like below;

 `SCHEMA: greeting.service.json`